Liza (1972 film)

 Liza (La cagna, literally, The Bitch) is a 1972 Italian drama film directed by Marco Ferreri.
+It is based on the short story "Melampus" by Ennio Flaiano.

 Plot

 The painter Giorgio lives on an island near the South coast of Corsica, alone with his dog.
 He is visited by the beautiful Corsican woman Liza, who has an affair with him.